Ylli Bufi

-Ylli Bufi (born 25 May 1948, Tirana) is an Albanian politician who served briefly as the 26th Prime Minister of Albania in 1991.
+Ylli Bufi (born 25 May 1948) is an Albanian politician.
+He served as Prime Minister of Albania in 1991.

-Career
+Life and career

+Ylli Bufi was born on 25 May 1948 in Tirana, then part of the People's Socialist Republic, present Albania.
 Bufi is a chemical engineer.
 He was a member of the Albanian Parliament, and also a member of Socialist Party of Albania.
 He served as the minister of food led by the then prime minister Fatos Nano.
-In June 1991, he was appointed prime minister, replacing Nano, and Bufi's cabinet was approved by the parliament on 13 June.
+On 5 June 1991, he was appointed prime minister, replacing Nano, and served until 10 December 1991.